Description:

 rivers and feeds on small fishes.
 Oviparous, eggs

-are unguarded.
+to the three pairs of fleshy barbels.
 Remarks:Laides hexanema is still listed in Fishbase

-of being in the Ailiidae family.
+being a member of the Ailiidae family.

 Common